How our business works

 - management synergies such as sharing best practice, management development and corporate finance; and

-- operating synergies in the areas of joint sourcing, own label development and the sharing of costs and infrastructure.
+- operating synergies in the areas of joint sourcing, private label development and the sharing of costs and infrastructure

 Business unit strategies

-Business unit strategies are aligned with strategy models.
-Each business unit aims to grow profitability faster than the competition through gaining a greater share of its existing customers’ business and through attracting new customers.
-To achieve this each business unit focuses on achieving:
+Business unit strategies are aligned with our value creation model.
+Each business unit aims to grow market share faster than the competition through gaining a greater share of its existing customers' business and through attracting new customers.
+To achieve this each business unit focuses on: